-Submit a proposed budget for the proposed next charter term supporting the fiscal plan in the required format.
+Submit proposed budgets for the proposed next charter term supporting the fiscal plan in the required format for each charter under renewal consideration.
 Be sure to utilize the most recent budget template that reflects up-to-date per pupil aid official rates as issued by NYSED.
 An updated budget template with the next fiscal year's published per pupil rates will be made available immediately after those rates are published by NYSED.
 This usually occurs on or around June 1.
-The Institute will communicate when the new template is available in June.
 Prior to this date, the template will include the previous year's per pupil rates.
 Be sure to start with the tabs for enrollment and staffing which will pre-populate the budget projections.
 The template includes columns for supporting assumptions and should be utilized to clarify details of line items for reviewers.
 The fiscal plan narrative can be used to further detail assumptions made in preparing the five-year projections.